m-laprise/llamaparty/step_by_step_resources.md

 * The [`spaCy` library](https://spacy.io/usage/spacy-101) allows you to use local models for various NLP tasks.
   * The LLM integration is relatively new.
 See the [documentation](https://spacy.io/usage/large-language-models)
   * Useful library extensions include [SpanMarker for named entity recognition](https://tomaarsen.github.io/SpanMarkerNER/notebooks/spacy_integration.html)

+# What about non-language tasks?

+* [Probabilistic Time Series Forecasting with 🤗 Transformers](https://huggingface.co/blog/time-series-transformers) by Niels Rogge and Kashif Rasul